dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 In 2008, Satoshi Nakamoto released *Bitcoin: A Peer to Peer Electronic Cash System* on a cryptography mailing list – the first paper to propose the concept of blockchain.
 He then used this concept to propose the construction of the Bitcoin blockchain network.
 Since its establishment in 2009, the Bitcoin blockchain network has maintained operations, and the entire digital currency process has now been fully realized, from token issuance to digital asset circulation.
 At the same time, the basic underlying technology of blockchain has also been applied to a gradually growing set of scenarios, which has subsequently helped to create various new types of digital currencies.

 In 2015, the open-source project Ethereum was officially released, featuring the concept of smart contracts, inspiring a host of innovators.
-Ethereum provides complete freedom through its Turing-complete scripting language, and allows for consistent registration and transfer of a variety of digital assets and smart contracts, greatly facilitating the issuance and circulation of digital currency, and significantly broadening its application scenarios.
+Ethereum provides complete freedom through its Turing-complete scripting language and allows for consistent registration and transfer of a variety of digital assets and smart contracts, greatly facilitating the issuance and circulation of digital currency, and significantly broadening its application scenarios.

 The rapid development of blockchain technology has gradually raised the public profile of digital currency.
 This has especially been the case since early 2017, when initial coin offerings (ICOs) became an increasingly prominent and frequent business practice, helping a broad plethora of products to continuously emerge across the industry, bringing a new cycle of prosperity to the digital currency market.
 At the end of 2017, this surge reached its peak, and observers inside and outside the industry widely opined that blockchain would become the next tech revolution following the mobile internet.
 During this same period, a large number of leaders in the tech and finance industries began to actively embrace blockchain for use in their companies or projects.

 ## The Impact of Blockchain on Traditional Finance and on our Society

-Technological innovation and development has allowed the format of financial services to evolve.
+Technological innovation and development have allowed the format of financial services to evolve.
 Over the past five decades, electronic financial data has replaced hand-written records, enabling an era of credit cards.
 The popularity of terminals has marked the ATM era, while the coming of Internet and mobile Internet has introduced electronic banking and mobile payments.

 The arrival of blockchain today marks another historical era.

-Blockchain, together with technologies such as big data, AI, cloud computing, and bio-informatics, will form the internet underlying infrastructure for the next generation.
-This infrastructure will be able to overcome several longstanding problems in the current various systems that govern areas of finance, supply chain, agriculture, health data and identity management, traceability, etc .
+Blockchain, together with technologies such as big data, AI, cloud computing, and bioinformatics, will form the internet underlying infrastructure for the next generation.
+This infrastructure will be able to overcome several longstanding problems in the current various systems that govern areas of finance, supply chain, agriculture, health data and identity management, traceability, etc.

-First and foremost rationales behind the invention and use of blockchain are closely linked to challenges hereby presented, in relation to financial sector to start with, that every one of us can relate to, to a certain degree, and as many areas of opportunity for blockchain
+First and foremost, rationales behind the invention and use of blockchain are closely linked to challenges hereby presented, in relation to financial sector to start with, that every one of us can relate to, to a certain degree, and as many areas of opportunity for blockchain

 1. In the traditional centralized financial system, financial intermediary fees are high enough to limit transaction scale.
 Intermediaries not only have large expenses for themselves, but also require high profits to cover potential credit risks.
 Blockchain distributed ledger is a trust machine; It can help financial institutions save on intermediary costs, without requiring a third-party intermediary, making small and micro-sized peer-to-peer transactions possible.

 2. In the traditional centralized financial system, transactions are frequently not “atomized,” but rather the intermediary assumes the responsibility as a guarantor, which makes it possible for either party to maliciously default and defraud the other party.
-Since blockchain is a distributed technology, a financial system based on it contains no single point of failure, and creates no risk of collapse.
+Since blockchain is a distributed technology, a financial system based on it contains no single point of failure and creates no risk of collapse.

 3. In the traditional centralized financial system, users’ private data and assets are potentially vulnerable.
 In the blockchain network, user data is kept by users themselves, instead of in a centralized system, realizing democratization of data, and effectively protecting privacy and asset security.